-The Maricopa County Community College District (MCCCD) is duty-bound to immediately notify the College Community regarding circumstances that pose an imminent threat to health and/or safety.
+The Maricopa County Community College District (MCCCD) is duty-bound to immediately notify the College Community upon confirmation of a significant emergency or dangerous situation involving an imminent threat to health and/or safety.
 The MCCCD Police Department shall utilize the Emergency Mass Notification system to promptly notify the District and/or local College Community for any significant emergency or dangerous situation involving an immediate threat to the health and/or safety of students, employees or visitors.
 The only reason MCCCD Police will not immediately issue an emergency mass notification for a confirmed emergency presenting an identified risk to health and/or safety will be under a unique circumstance that would compromise efforts to: